Understanding the Whats & the Whys

 All owner builder work must be declared on a statutory declaration form to show you meet the owner-builder criteria.
 Your declaration is legally binding and must be witnessed by a Justice of the Peace or a solicitor.

-Once you’ve provided your declaration with your building consent application this will be publicly available on the property file.
-This information will be attached to any Land Information Memorandum for the property so that future owners are aware that the design or construction of the dwelling has been undertaken by an owner builder.
+Your declaration will be publicly available on the property file and will be attached to any Land Information Memorandum for the property.
+This allows future owners to be aware that the design or construction of the dwelling has been undertaken by an owner builder.

 As an owner builder you can do all or part of the design work and/or construction work.
 Or you can have friends and family undertake the building work on your behalf – so long as they aren’t paid.
 If you are paying someone to do the work, they must be